 - Are we discovering quality through fast feedback?
 When is the soonest we know that the solution we are developing works for the users or customers?
 And, when will we have proven how we well the solution has been built?

 Allow yourself the space to look at your supplier objectively and consider if it’s seriously looking at how agile can be applied or merely doing what’s always been done.
 If the supplier isn’t focused on how the delivery model will help deliver an improvement in the end customer’s experience and is just trying to sell you on what it has achieved in the past, that’s a major red flag.

 Finding the right IT supplier is critical to any agile operating model implementation.
 Following the above steps will help to ensure your organization selects a supplier that aligns with your goals.

-For more information on finding and working with agile IT suppliers, check out this free 14-page guide on Sourcing for Agile.
+For more information on finding and working with agile IT suppliers, check out this thought paper on Sourcing IT for Agile.